Police sought Secrets Act probe of Reuters reporters an hour after their arrest

 In a statement, Reuters said: “We await the court’s ruling on bail.
 Time is of the essence and we continue to call for Wa Lone and Kyaw Soe Oo’s prompt release.
 They are innocent of any wrongdoing and should be allowed to return to their jobs reporting on events in Myanmar.”

-The two journalists were handcuffed as they were led into the court by police officers on either side of them.
+The two journalists were handcuffed as they were led into the court.

-Wa Lone smiled and gave a thumbs-up sign to the crowd there, which included relatives, reporters and diplomats from at least six countries and the United Nations and the European Union.
+Wa Lone smiled and gave a thumbs-up sign to the crowd there, which included relatives, reporters and diplomats from at least six countries and the United Nations and European Union.

 During a break, the reporters received fruit from family members and spoke with them.
-Kyaw Soe Oo briefly held his 2-year-old daughter.
+Kyaw Soe Oo briefly hugged his two-year-old daughter.

 Government officials from some of the world’s major nations, including the United States, Britain and Canada, as well as top U.N. officials, have called for the reporters to be freed.

+“We are disappointed that, at a minimum, they have still not been granted bail,” the U.S. embassy in Yangon said on its Facebook page.
+“Their arrests were highly irregular and have hurt press freedom in Myanmar.
+We call again for their release so they could be with their families and return to their jobs.”

-Former New Mexico governor Bill Richardson said last week that he would work toward securing the release of the two journalists in his capacity as a member of an international advisory board on the crisis in Rakhine state.
+Former New Mexico governor Bill Richardson said last week that he would work towards securing the release of the two journalists in his capacity as a member of an international advisory board on the crisis in Rakhine state.

-He was hoping to raise their case with Minister of Home Affairs, Lieutenant General Kyaw Swe, during a visit to Myanmar’s capital, Naypyitaw, this week.
+He was hoping to raise the case with Minister of Home Affairs Lieutenant General Kyaw Swe during a visit to Myanmar’s capital, Naypyitaw, this week.
 Asked about his efforts, he told Reuters in Naypyitaw on Tuesday: “I am working on it.”

-Writing by John Chalmers; Editing by Martin Howell
+Writing by John Chalmers; Editing by Martin Howell and Alex Richardson